Fragile X–Associated Tremor/Ataxia Syndrome (FXTAS)

 FXTAS symptoms become noticeable in late adulthood.
 The more CGG repeats, the more severe the symptoms and the earlier the onset.

-Tremor, often misdiagnosed as essential tremor, is a common early symptom.
-Patients develop ataxia (which progressively worsens), then parkinsonism, and eventually dementia.
+Tremor, often misdiagnosed as essential tremor, is a common early symptom of FXTAS.
+Tremors are usually intention tremors.
+Patients develop ataxia (which progressively worsens), then parkinsonism (including a resting tremor), and eventually dementia.

 Dementia begins with loss of short-term memory, slowed thought, and difficulty problem solving.
 Depression, anxiety, impatience, hostility, and mood lability may develop.